bhisaac/5eFP/5eFP-SRD.md

 ### Mask of Many Faces

-You can cast _disguise self_ at will, without spending mana.
+You can cast _disguise self_ at will, without using your pact magic feature.

 ### Misty Visions

-You can cast _silent image_ at will, without spending mana.
+You can cast _silent image_ at will, without using your pact magic feature.

 ### Repelling Blast